Computer Science Opportunities are Endless

 Translating Massive Data Feeds

-Spelman alumna Mave Houston, C’95 knows how to manage multiple streams of data, and talented colleagues.
+Spelman alumna Mave Houston, C’95, knows how to manage multiple streams of data and talented colleagues.
 She is director of process interaction and user experience in the Tax Business Process Management Group at PricewaterhouseCoopers.
-Her Washington, D.C., team ensures that users accomplish corporate compliance tasks efficiently and effectively.
+Her Washington, D.C. team ensures that users accomplish corporate compliance tasks efficiently and effectively.
 She joined the firm in 2005.

-After receiving her CIS degree in 1995, Houston attended Auburn University where she earned a master’s in computer science and computer engineering and a doctorate in computer science and software engineering.
+After receiving her CIS degree in 1995, Houston attended Auburn University where she earned a master’s degree in computer science and computer engineering and a doctorate in computer science and software engineering.
 She completed post doctoral work at IBM’s Almaden Research Center where she conducted user studies involving ethnographic coding and analysis, benchmarking and video coding.

-The Road to Mountain View, Calif.
+The Road to Mountain View, California

 Google Inc. heads the dream job list for most young techs.
-Exciting, demanding work, good pay and stellar benefits plus salt, sugar, and caffeine-laden free feeding stations on every floor.
+Exciting, demanding work, good pay and stellar benefits plus salt, sugar and free, caffeine-laden feeding stations on every floor.
 Those are a few reasons why Andrea Roberson, C‘2009, likes her job.

 At Spelman, she focused on artificial intelligence/robotics, networking, and computer graphics programming.
 The former captain of Spelman’s award-winning robotics team also interned at several companies before heading to California.

 Roberson credits a National Science Foundation grant she won while at Spelman for introducing her to specific technologies she might never have studied on her own.
-“I was able to research wireless and virtual networks, graphical processors and computational chemistry,” she says.
+“I was able to research wireless and virtual networks, graphical processors and computational chemistry,” she said.